The History of the Choir

 Trips abroad have taken them among others to Ukraine (1993), the United States (1994), to Spain and Portugal (1996), South Africa (1998), Brazil (2005), Czech Republic (2008 and 2013), and UK (2015).
 It was an honour but also a challenge to participate in the international opera production “The Eternal Road” by Kurt Weill with performances in Chemnitz (1999) and a one week concert tour to New York (2000).

-Thanks to the efforts of Prof. Eliyahu Schleifer, the Leipziger Synagogalchor performed in Israel in 1993 and 2010.
-As a sign of reconciliation, the ensemble was permitted by a Knesset decision, to perform in the synagogue of the Holocaust Memorial Yad Vashem in Jerusalem.
-As moving experiences, the concert in the synagogue of the Hebrew Union College in Jerusalem and the concert in a kibbutz, accompanied by meetings with former German Jews, as well as concerts in Tel Aviv and Herzliya, Leipzig’s youngest twin city, remain in memory.
+In Israel, the Leipziger Synagogachor performed in 1993, 2010 and 2017.
+As a sign of reconciliation, the ensemble was allowed by a Knesset decision, to sing in the syangogue of the Yad Vashem Holocaust Memorial in Jerusalem in 2010.
+As moving experiences, the concerts in synagogues and churches in Jerusalem, performances in Kibbutzim, accompanied by encounters with ex-German Jews, as well as concerts in Tel Aviv, Haifa and Leipzig’s sister city Herzliya remain in memory.